-Product-centric management structures and adoption of Agile development approaches, particularly in software-intensive environments, are now commonplace.
+Product-centric management structures and adoption of Agile development approaches for project delivery, particularly in software-intensive environments, are now commonplace, as there is a requirement for agility in IT.
 These new operating models provide challenges to existing project management practices.
 Organisations can easily lose sight of the value of programme and project management and the strategic importance of its role.

 This masterclass is aimed at project and programme executives, directors, product owners and senior project and programme managers who are accountable for the safe delivery of business change.
 It focuses on the theory and application of shaping and structuring change initiatives by:

 - demystifying the confusion between product and project delivery and considering when and where project management approaches should be employed

 - understanding how adaptive approaches can be used in structuring and delivering projects, identifying where and how to focus effort when faced with challenging delivery environments

 - selecting the most appropriate development method, recognising when and how Waterfall and Agile can be exploited and the rationale behind their selection, or indeed combination, to achieve the optimum delivery approach